IBM Displaywriter System: CP/M-86

 Digital Research announced CP/M-86 v1.1 with BDOS 2.2 for the Displaywriter in November 1981, with orders starting to ship in Q1 1982.
 The release contains custom I/O calls and printer configuration menus for the Displaywriter's proprietary hardware.
-It is functionally equivalent to CP/M-86 for the IBM PC, but with the caveat that the limitations of the Displaywriter disk subsystem and graphics card prevent HDD support or raster/vector graphics support from being possible.
+It is mostly functionally equivalent to other CP/M-86 v1.1 implementations, but with the caveat that the limitations of the Displaywriter disk subsystem and graphics card prevent HDD support or raster/vector graphics support from being possible.
 That said, most CP/M-86 software is compatible.
 Due to the wide variety of hardware architectures that ran CP/M, most CP/M-86 software has a keyboard and CRT control code configuration menu, where the appropriate information can be entered for the Displaywriter.
 CP/M-86 was originally meant to be released under contract, similar to UCSD p-System, but this ultimately fell through, and the operating system was instead offered independently by Digital Research.
 Reflective of the failed agreement, the independent product revisions were classified as "Maintenance Levels" which is an IBM internal term denoting software revisions, and is not a term used in other Digital Research products.
-While the internal data stream of the Displaywriter is EBCDIC, the Displaywriter was already fully capable of translating the data stream into displayable ASCII outputs as part of the features of the Textpack software.
-This functionality was used to run CP/M-86 in ASCII mode.
+While the internal data stream of the Displaywriter is EBCDIC, the Displaywriter ROS contains an ASCII character translation table which is leveraged in the Textpack software.
+This functionality was also used to run CP/M-86 in ASCII mode.
 The prerelease version of CP/M-86 had a manually mapped keyboard, but the production release utilized the keyboard IDs produced by the Displaywriter keyboard controller and was capable of switching between keyboard layouts within the setup menu.
 CCP/M-86 with BDOS 3.1 for Displaywriter also began development in Q4 1981 but was never offered as an official product.
 Only a prerelease build is available today.

 MS-DOS

 MS-DOS version 1.25 was offered independently by CompuSystems out of South Carolina.
 Due to the limitations of MS-DOS version 1.25 and the Displaywriter hardware, the scope of applications that can be run is limited.
 The release is otherwise similar to MS-DOS 1.25 OEMs done for other systems of the era.
 The "MS-DOS Loader" written by CompuSystems ignores the Displaywriter's ROM BAT results and does its own hardware assessment when loading the operating system.
-Limited printer support is included through but DOS assumes that the printer is a tractor-fed 5218.
+Limited printer support is included through but DOS assumes that the printer is a tractor-fed 5218 and there is no utility to change this default.